 - Principal Investigator of the TRAVEL PLAN PLUS Project.
 Winner of the European Platform on Mobility Management Award for Best Policy Transfer Project 2012.
 Presented at the European Conference on Mobility Management, Frankfurt, 12-14 June 2012.

-- In addition, two of my PhD students have won the Smeed Prize for best student paper at the Universities Transport Studies Group Conference (2012 and 2019), and two more have been runners up (2010 and 2012).
+- In addition, two of my PhD students have won the Smeed Prize for best student paper at the Universities Transport Studies Group Conference (2012 and 2019), and three more have been runners-up (2010, 2012, and 2020).

 - Open University